biostochastics/CCProfileSwitch/README.md

 ## Quick Start

-Install CCProfileSwitch and create your first profile:
+Install CCProfileSwitch and let it auto-detect your current Claude token:

 ```bash
 # Clone and install